aeryskyB/pretrained-dog-image-classifier/README.md

 `AWS Winter AI Python Nanodegree 1st project: pretrained image classifier to identify dog breeds`

-Most of the codes were given in the assignment.
+Most of the codes were already provided in the assignment.

 I just had to
   - tweak here and there